We value and celebrate diversity within our community and aim to ensure our workforce, partnerships and investments reflect this.

 Innovate Reconciliation Action Plan

-Guided by our Innovate Reconciliation Action Plan we aim to be bold and aspirational in our commitment to reconciliation and further build our relationships with the Aboriginal communities in which we work and commission services.
+Guided by our Innovate Reconciliation Action Plan (RAP) and grounded in our values of courage, humility, respect, wisdom and integrity we aim to be bold and aspirational in our commitment to reconciliation.
+Through our Innovate RAP we are committed to: